ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] where's the node?

 ^ Node's secret shame: its package registry doesn't use much node.
-Yet.
+That's where the sequel movie comes in.

 ---